How to detect iOS memory leaks and retain cycles using Xcode’s memory graph debugger

 [weak someModalVC] in to break the retain cycle.

-3. When declaring properties on your objects and you have a variable that is a protocol type, be sure to add a class constraint and declare it as
+3. When you are declaring properties on your objects and you have a variable that is a protocol type, be sure to add a class constraint and declare it as

 weak if needed!
 This is because the compiler will give you an error by default if you do not add a class constraint.
 Although It is pretty well known that the